-Lobsters, lighthouse, and ocean— the things that come to mind when you think about Maine’s largest city, Portland.
-Tourists flock to the city to visit the historic Old Port district along Portland Harbor; the Arts District that runs along Congress St in the heart of the city; and the Portland Head Light, located in nearby Cape Elizabeth, which marks the entrance to Portland Harbor.
-Portland is known for its hip culture, with a mixture of arts, outdoor activities, fashion, and amazing culinary scene, all along the quintessential Maine coast.
+Lobsters, lighthouse, and ocean— the things that come to mind when you think about Maine’s largest city.
+Portland is one the few working waterfronts left in the United States, acting as New England’s largest tonnage seaport and second largest fishing port.
+The city is located on a peninsula in Casco Bay with access to many islands.
+Tourists flock to the city to visit the historic Old Port, the Arts District, and the Portland Head Light, located in nearby Cape Elizabeth.
+Portland is known for its hip culture, with a mixture of arts, outdoor activities, fashion, and amazing culinary scene.
 This is our guide to running in Portland, Maine.

-Portland’s running highlights center on the ocean.
+The best places to run in Portland, Maine center on the waterfront.
 The Eastern Promenade and Back Cove are the must-dos from downtown.
 The Harborwalk is a great way to explore east and south Portland, and a lighthouse, while Cape Elizabeth features Portland’s swankiest real-estate and some lovely running.
 Our runs in the downtown and southern Portland areas can be standalone or easily mixed and matched.
+For more, see our extensive guides to the Southern Coast and Mid-Coast.
+Also, Portland Trails has excellent information, maps, and updates on 70+ miles of trails in the area.
+Winter note: Eastern Promenade, Back Cove, Fore River Parkway, and Bayside Trailsare cleared of snow by the City of Portland.

 This is a fairly small city with a compact downtown.
 Central Portland is a peninsula inside of I-295 and has many of the city’s commercial highlights.
 Cross the Casco Bay Bridge to get to South Portland and Portland Head Light.
 Cape Elizabeth is 8 miles south of downtown.